Opeeo/ClementClementCo/README.md

 # ClementClementCo

-This Git will be used to ensure the great developement about this project.
+This Git will be used to ensure the good developement about this project.

 ## Information about the project